Sexuality in Japan: Pornography

 In contemporary times Japanese pornography has gained a worldwide following and is frequently translated and exported to other cultures because of its large spectrum of themes and media.
-Pornography in Japan has in recent times expanded into new mediums such as manga (hentai) and video games (eroge) in addition to the more common film and historic mediums.
+Pornography in Japan has in recent times expanded into new mediums such as video games (eroge) manga and animation (hentai) in addition to the more common film and historic mediums.

 Shunga

 Most shunga are a type of ukiyo-e, the main artistic genre of woodblock printing in Japan.
 Although scarce, there are however extant erotic painted handscrolls which predate the Ukiyo-e movement.
 Translated literally, the Japanese word shunga means picture of spring; "spring" being a common euphemism for sex in Japan.

 The ukiyo-e movement as a whole sought to express an idealisation of contemporary urban life and appeal to the new chōnin class.
 Following the aesthetics of everyday life, Edo period shunga varied widely in its depictions of sexuality.
 In the Edo period it was enjoyed by rich and poor, men and women, despite being out of favour with the shogunate.
 Almost all ukiyo-e artists made shunga at some point in their careers, and it did not detract from their prestige as artists.
 Classifying shunga as a kind of medieval pornography can be misleading in this respect.